-Sedgwick County will conduct an initial damage assessment using resources to determine the overall extent of damages.
-Sedgwick County Public Works is responsible for the direction and control of the Impact Assessment process and has pre-identified County and municipal employees who will assist with damage assessment.
+The County will conduct an initial damage assessment using resources to determine the overall extent of damages.
+The Sedgwick County Public Works is responsible for the direction and control of the Impact Assessment process and has pre-identified County and municipal employees who will assist with damage assessment.
 Also, members of the fire department have been trained and will assist with damage assessment.
 The goal of this assessment is to determine the magnitude and severity of damage to structures and infrastructure; and, in the event of a severe rainfall event, determine the level of flooding damage.
-This information will be collected by Sedgwick County Public Works, and provided to the provided to Sedgwick County Emergency Management, who will then provide the information to the Kansas Division of Emergency Management.
+This information will be collected by the Sedgwick County Public Works, and provided to the provided to Sedgwick County Emergency Management, who will then provide the information to the Adjutant General's Office, Kansas Division of Emergency Management.

-The impact assessment data provides a County-wide general overview of the most significantly impacted areas and, therefore establishes a prioritization mechanism for damage assessment team deployment, resource allocation, and disaster assistance.
+The impact assessment data provides a County wide general overview of the most significantly impacted areas and, therefore establishes a prioritization mechanism for damage assessment team deployment, resource allocation, and disaster assistance.

 Team members will be contacted by telephone, pager, cellular phone, email or two-way radio.
-Sedgwick County Public Works maintains a current contact list of Damage Assessment Team members.
-Information collected through the initial damage assessment will be collected by the Sedgwick County Public Works, and provided to the provided to Sedgwick County Emergency Management, who will then provide the information to the Kansas Division of Emergency Management.
+The Sedgwick County Public Works maintains a current contact list of Damage Assessment Team members.
+Information collected through the initial damage assessment will be collected by the Sedgwick County Public Works, and provided to the provided to Sedgwick County Emergency Management, who will then provide the information to the Adjutant General's Office, Kansas Division of Emergency Management.